QosmoInc/pesto_tilde/ReadMe.md

 *   macOS: `~/Documents/Max 8/Packages/`
 *   Windows: `C:\Users\[YourUsername]\Documents\Max 8\Packages\`

-The release comes pre-bundled with a couple of models, 128 samples and 1024 samples at 44.1kHz sample rate (the default for Max and Ableton).
-The models are senstive to sample rate, and to avoid any extra overhead, I did not include any sample rate conversion.
-If you are using a different sample rate, or would just like a different chunk size, you can easily export more scripted models from the original PESTO repository.
+The release comes pre-bundled with a handful of models, 128, 256, 512, and 1024 samples at 44.1kHz sample rate (the default for Max and Ableton).
+The preprocessing step within the PESTO model is senstive to sample rate, and to avoid any extra overhead I chose not to include any sample rate conversion.
+If you are using a different sample rate, or would just like a different chunk size, you can very easily export more scripted models from the original PESTO repository.
 See the Exporting Models section below for more details.

 ## Usage